 Implantable nerve stimulator for cluster headache treatment

-The small wireless device is implanted under the cheekbone to stimulate the trigeminal nerve and eliminate or drastically reduce migraine headaches.
+The small wireless device is implanted under the cheekbone to stimulate the trigeminal nerve and eliminate or drastically reduce migraine headaches, and is now in human clinical trials.

 Board-level electrocautery device